 Carly Findlay can present on disability and appearance diversity topics including access and inclusion training, disability training for the media, and also keynote speeches based on her own lived experience, plus workshops on social media, writing online, disability in literature, and memoir.
 She has more than 10 years experience working in the media and building her own brand on social media.

 She’s always interested in writing, speaking or consulting for your organisation.
 Contact her for her rates.

-Carly Findlay is an award winning writer, speaker and appearance activist.
-Carly has the rare, severe skin condition called Ichthyosis.
+Carly Findlay OAM is an award winning writer, speaker and appearance activist.
+She works part time at Melbourne Fringe as their Access and Inclusion Coordinator.
 She writes on disability issues for publications including ABC, Daily Life and SBS .She was named as one of Australia’s most influential women in the 2014 Australian Financial Review and Westpac 100 Women of Influence Awards.
 She has appeared on ABC’s You Can’t Ask That and Cyber Hate with Tara Moss, and has been a regular on various ABC radio programs.
-Carly is currently writing her first book – a memoir.
+Carly has written her first book – a memoir called Say Hello, and is editing Growing Up Disabled in Australia.
 Read her writing on appearance diversity and disability at carlyfindlay.com.au